Charles Bouton and the Navier-Stokes Global Regularity Conjecture: Bouton and the GLDE

-{\bf Theorem 1} (of Bouton) (T1): Any absolute invariant/covariant of the GLDE for the group of transformations (\ref{GLDEgroup}) must be homogeneous in the $y^{(\mu)}$'s of degree zero and isobaric in the $y^{(\mu)}$'s and $a_i^{(j)}$'s of weight zero.
+\begin{thm} (of Bouton): Any absolute invariant/covariant of the GLDE for the group of transformations (\ref{GLDEgroup}) must be homogeneous in the $y^{(\mu)}$'s of degree zero and isobaric in the $y^{(\mu)}$'s and $a_i^{(j)}$'s of weight zero.
 Any relative invariant/covariant $R$ must be homogeneous in the $y^{(\mu)}$'s of degree $\lambda$ and isobaric in the $y^{(\mu)}$'s and $a_i^{(j)}$'s of weight $W$.
-We write this as $R^{(\lambda,W)}$.
+We write this as $R^{(\lambda,W)}$. \end{thm}

+\begin{cor} The transformation of a function is determined by the transformable entities within its functional form.
+This is seen in the reasoning of Bouton by the way he calculates isobaric weights and powers of homogeneity.
+Under finite transformation, the function $I(x,y,y',y'',...,y^{(\mu)},a_1,a_2,...,a_i^{(j)},...)$ will transform according to how its individual arguments would transform within the functional form $I$.
+The same is true for the relative invariants/covariants $R$. \end{cor}

-{\it Corollary 1} (C1): In the most general case, the factor of the relatve invariants/covariants of the GLDE is $f=\psi^\lambda/\chi'^W$.
+\begin{cor} In the most general case, the factor of the relative invariants/covariants of the GLDE is $f=\psi^\lambda/\chi'^W$ (see eq.(\ref{GLDEgroup})). \end{cor}

+\begin{cor} Due to the requirements for isobarity and homogeneity, IRFs are the only functions arising in this study of invariants.
+In the particular cases when the denominator is constant, the IRF is a homogeneous, isobaric polynomial (e.g. $y^{(12)}+(y^{\prime\prime\prime})^4+(y^{\prime\prime})^6$). \end{cor}